The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 And shady and moister conditions are created towards the base of the northern side.

-How to Make a Herb Spiral Bed
+How To Make A Herb Spiral Bed

 There are a couple of different ways to make a herb spiral bed.